Hyperbole? Maybe a little. But one thing is clear:

 Code and rule-based layouts take us even further [towards pixel-perfect prototypes], but we are no closer to working implementations of outward value or even close to true representations of reality. - Adam Michela, AirBnB

-You can create an app-like experience on Invision, Adobe XD or UXPin, but that is all that it is, app-like.
+You can create an app-like digital experiences on Invision, Adobe XD or UXPin, but that is all that it is, app-like.
 You cannot export it and give it to your developer.
-Your developer needs to start from scratch.
+Your developer needs to start app building from scratch.

 This is a scalability problem.
 We are doing the same work again and again.